Failure to Launch Syndrome

 The term “launch” refers to pivotal developmental milestones and transformations, the first of which occurs in early development when learning the skills necessary for more independent activities and decision making.
-They are defined in developmental terms such as sensory motor, neuromotor, social, and learning skills.
-We begin the acquisition of learning to direct our actions and thinking mind, which allowed us to begin to express ourselves, adapt, and move forward.
+They are defined in developmental terms, such as sensory-motor, neuromotor, social, and learning skills.
+We begin the acquisition of learning to direct our actions and thinking mind, which allows us to begin to express ourselves, adapt, and move forward.

 The launch that we refer to at Optimum Performance Institute starts at the completion of high school when the young adult must decide what to do next.
 Does he or she want to go to college?
 If so, why?
-If the answer is, “My parents want me to do it,” or “I think this is what I need to do to get a job,” for many, these answers prove to be unsatisfactory, because they do not provide the necessary commitment and focus to deal with intense social and educational demands at college or in the work environment.
+For many, answers like, “My parents want me to do it,” or “I think this is what I need to do to get a job,” prove to be unsatisfactory, because they do not provide the necessary commitment and focus to deal with intense social and educational demands at college or in the work environment.
 The young adult must have an inner motivation in order for success to be possible, and they often need guidance to gain clarity and focus in this area.

 Let’s look at the elements of a successful young adulthood launch through the analogy of a rocket launch:

 Is there the fuel level (energy/desire) and motivation to launch?
 Is it slow-burning yet powerful enough for lift-off?
 It will take a lot of energy to launch and break the shackles of our fears and negative thinking.
 Questions to gauge the fuel level are: “Who am I doing this for, and do I believe this is going to make me happy?”

 There is no substitute for action.
 We must get out there and take a chance.
 In trying, we release ourselves from the gravitational pull of our habituated, avoidant, and unskillful responses to fears, anxieties, and unrealistic goals.
 Lifting off may manifest as heading to college, the workforce, and living independently.